 You are expected to attend all lectures and mid-semester exams in order to maximise learning.
 You must prepare well for your classes and your work will be assessed.
 In addition to the lecture notes, you should read relevant sections of the recommended text.
-Reading
+Reading additional texts will further enhance your learning experience.
+Group learning is also encouraged.
+UNSW assumes that self-directed study of this kind is undertaken in addition to attending face-to-face classes throughout the course.

 Class attendance is especially important for this class as you will be presented with brand new challenges faced in emerging wireless networks that you have likely never come across before.
 This makes the class very interesting for you - but it does require your participation in class.
-There will be no formal notes handed out that covers all the class material in detail, There will be power-points put on the class web site for download but these will not be sufficient for you to cover the class material.
+There will be no formal notes handed out that covers all the class material in detail,

+There will be power-points put on the class web site for download but these will not be sufficient for you to cover the class material.
 The lectures will consist of some power-point presentations, discussion of material in prescribed texts, and discussion of case studies.
 You are strongly encouraged to participate in class by interacting through questions and discussions of class material, and to prepare before class by reading relevant work packages ahead of time.